 Traditionally, insurance agents would explain a plan before the purchase was completed.
 The virtual world, however, might not always come with assistance.

 With hundreds of plans available it is imperative that one searches and compares the different features of each plan, ensuring that the selected plan suits the personal requirements of the individual.
 There have been instances of people purchasing a policy without comparing them which have resulted in problems during the claims process.

 Almost all insurers have a presence online, with it easy to find details about their products.
 Not only does this help save time and effort (when compared to offline comparison), it can also help one get a better deal on the premium amount.

 Reviews of products and services by people who have invested in them can be an added bonus, offering an insight into what one could expect.

-A basic life insurance policy might not be perfectly suited to the requirements of an individual.
+A basic life insurance plan might not be perfectly suited to the requirements of an individual.
 Some of us might be looking for additions to the policy in order for it to match our needs and expectations.
 Insurers offer an option to do the same, providing riders which can be added to a base policy to enhance the protection.